vnmr/vnmr.github.io/index.md

 <img src="learning.png" alt="Learning" width="300"/>

 I participated in AI Singapore held at NUS and SUTD, Singapore.
 This was the 1st summer annual summer session.
-I created an interactive active learning poster to discuss the heart of learning algorithms: backpropogation, bayesian updates, and the bellman equation.
+I created an interactive learning poster to help network at the summer event and discuss the heart of learning algorithms: backpropogation, bayesian updates, and the bellman equation.
 Code, math, and models.
 Presented at poster session.

 **Contribution: Interactive Poster Session on Learning Fundamentals**

+### Modeling / Simulation

 ***Mathematica***